Amsterdam/gob-playground/README.md

 - Process the input data and convert it to GOB format
 - Write it to an output channel (persistent queue, database, ...)

-The processor derives mutations from any GOB input.
+The generic processor derives mutations from any GOB input.
 The task of the processor is:
 - Read any GOB data
 - Process this data by comparing it to the current data and derive corresponding mutations
 - Write it to an output channel (persistent queue, database, ...)

-The writer updates the current data on the basis of mutations.
+The generic writer updates the current data on the basis of mutations.
 The task of the writer is:
 - Read any mutations
 - Process the mutations by updating the current data and registering the corresponding timestamps
 - Write the data so that it becomes the new current data

+The modules follow an orthogonal design.
+Each module is structured identical to the main structure; reader, processor and writer.

+To reinitialize the modules:
+- copy the reader/original_data to reader/input_data
+- copy the writer/original_data to writer/data

 To run the modules:
 - cd src/reader; python main.py
 - cd src/processor; python main.py
 - cd src/writer; python main.py

-To reinitialize the modules:
-- copy the reader/original_data to reader/input_data
-- copy the writer/original_data to writer/data
+Alternatively a small shell script is available:
+- cd src
+- sh run.sh --clean
+- sh run.sh